trust-mfn-berlin/animals-as-objects/vault/material.the-gorilla-beast.md

 <figcaption>

-_The ‘giant gorilla’[^1] dermoplastic taxidermy mounted by the Hamburg company Umlauff in 1901; postcard with the stamp “Wilh.
-Kuhnert”.
+_The ‘giant gorilla’[^1] dermoplastic taxidermy mounted by the Hamburg company Umlauff in 1901; postcard with the stamp ‘Wilh.
+Kuhnert’.
 (MfN, HBSB, ZM-B-IV-0872.
 All rights reserved.)_

 </figcaption>